 Since the shift in power in Afghanistan, humanitarian needs across the country have skyrocketed, making it now the world’s largest-ever humanitarian appeal.
 An estimated 3.4 million people have been internally displaced and as the country endures the worst drought in 27 years, these numbers are likely to continue to soar.

 Which countries do displaced people go to?

 Low and middle-income countries host the vast majority—76%—of the world’s refugees.
 Türkiye, Iran and Colombia currently host the most refugees.

-What countries do displaced people come to the U.S. from?
+What countries do refugees in the U.K. come from?

 How does the IRC help refugees and asylum seekers?

 With over 108.4 million people displaced worldwide, the need for humanitarian assistance and protection have never been greater.